DanielWangoW/ML_with_Python-Cookbook/README.md

-# gitSystemTest
+# Neural Network: A python path
-This repository is created for learning and testing git&amp;ssh opreation.
+This repository is created for storing the code about Neural Network coding for the Course of Fudan University.
+Author: Daniel.Wang